 But if you can’t use yourself as a good example?

-But using other people as an example as social proof - hopefully with their permission (unless they’re a well known case) if you know you can get similar results - is absolutely fine.
+Using other people as an example as social proof - hopefully with their permission (unless they’re a well known case) if you know you can get similar results.

 Until you have your own case studies you can use, using other people’s transformation stories as case studies can act as social proof for the work you do.

 We’ve all purchased something you were on the fence about because it was an “exclusive” offer or there was a countdown timer attached to it.
-When you’ve wanted something simply because there was a limited number available.
+Or, when you’ve wanted something simply because there was a limited number available.

 This is all FOMO at play.